mitexleo/fediroma/docs/docs/installation/migrating_to_akkoma.md

 ./bin/pleroma_ctl migrate
 ```

 Then restart.
-When updating in the future, you canjust use
+When updating in the future, you can just use:

 ```bash
 ./bin/pleroma_ctl update --branch stable